-Edward Koning (PhD, Queen’s University) is an Associate Professor in the Department of Political Science at the University of Guelph.
+Edward Koning (PhD, Queen’s University) is Associate Professor and Graduate Coordinator in the Department of Political Science at the University of Guelph.
 Most of his research investigates the politics of immigration, specifically in North West Europe and North America.

 His main interests are the politics of immigrants’ social rights and the role of populist anti-immigrant parties.
 He is the author of Immigration and the Politics of Welfare Exclusion (University of Toronto Press, 2019), and the creator of the Immigrant Exclusion from Social Programs Index.
 Some of his recent publications have appeared in Canadian Public Administration, Comparative European Politics, Journal of Elections, Public Opinion, and Parties, Journal of Public Policy, and Social Policy & Administration.